eydward/Density-k-PDG/doc/develop.md

     [here](https://stackoverflow.com/questions/67298443/when-gcc-11-will-appear-in-ubuntu-repositories)
     to install `gcc-11`.
 On Linux distros that don't use `apt`, Google search the installation steps.

-It also requires `bazel`, follow instructions on https://bazel.build/install to install.
+This project also requires `bazel`; follow instructions on https://bazel.build/install to install.
 On Windows the recommended global `bazel` config is the following (no config is required on Linux):
   ```
   startup --host_jvm_args=--add-opens=java.base/java.nio=ALL-UNNAMED --host_jvm_args=--add-opens=java.base/java.lang=ALL-UNNAMED